-The City of Rochester continues to work to enhance coordination between the Rochester Housing Authority, non-profit organizations providing housing and related services, and relevant City departments such as the Welfare Office and Planning Department.
-The City Community Development Division meets at minimum on a semiannual basis with the Rochester Housing Authority to discuss the needs of public housing residents, building maintenance concerns, CDBG and other funding opportunities, and fair housing concerns.
-The City of Rochester Community Development Coordinator also engages in significant outreach and involvement in relevant community organizations, such as active involvement with the Home for All coalition and its leadership team, the Tri-City Homelessness Task Force and its committees, the Strafford County Lead Poisoning Task Force, and the New Hampshire Balance of State Continuum of Care and its Youth Homelessness Committee.
+The City of Rochester continues to work to enhance coordination between several groups.
+With the appointment of a new Community Development Coordinator there have been some delays in meetings as they get up to speed.
+The new Community Development Coordinator for the city will continue to work to enhance coordination between the Rochester Housing Authority, which is a non-profit organization providing housing related services, and relevant City departments such as the Welfare Office and Planning Department.
+The City Community Development Division will continue to meet at minimum on a semiannual basis with the Rochester Housing Authority to discuss the needs of public housing residents, building maintenance concerns, CDBG and other funding opportunities and fair housing concerns.
+The City of Rochester Community Development Coordinator also engages in significant outreach and involved in relevant community organizes.
+Previously they worked with the Tri-City Homelessness Task Force, however since last year the Mayors of all three cities, Dover, Somersworth and Rochester have taken over the project and made it their goal to work together and meet regularly.
+The Community Development Coordinator offers assistance and information on opportunities for this Task Force whenever requested by the mayor.
+The Community Development Coordinator also works with the New Hampshire Balance of State Continuum of Care and its Youth Homelessness Committee.